 5. Make sure you’re insured

 Travel insurance is a great idea – especially as the weather gets colder and more unpredictable.
 When looking for coverage, you’ll want to make sure you’re offered medical and non-medical coverage.
 If you’re a Johnson group plan member, you may have access to our exclusive MEDOC® travel insurance.
 MEDOC® includes trip cancellation, trip interruption, and trip delay, along with 24-hour emergency medical assistance.
 Find out more about MEDOC® travel insurance.

 6. Use points to save money

 It’s easy for the bills to add up quickly over the holidays.
 If you have a travel rewards credit card, consider booking your flights using points.
-Or, if you have a home or auto policy through Johnson Insurance, you may be able to use your AIR MILES® Reward Miles to save on part of your flight.

 No one wants things to go unplanned.
 But keeping your cool with airline employees could help resolve issues much more quickly (and with less stress from both parties).
 If you find yourself getting frustrated, remember to smile.
 It is the holidays after all.
 Plus, once you arrive at your destination, the only thing you’ll have to worry about its where to find another glass of eggnog.